How Do Savings Bonds Work?

 What Exactly Are Savings Bonds?

-US savings bonds can be called debt securities issued by the United States Department of Treasury.
+U.S. savings bonds can be called debt securities issued by the United States Department of Treasury.
 It’s a move made by the government to raise funds for its projects and expenditures.
 By buying a savings bond, you are lending money to the government.
 These can even be gifted to individuals and help finance their education, retirement plans, or business ventures.

-How Does A Savings Bond Actually Work?
+How Does a Savings Bond Actually Work?

 When you buy a savings bond, you are lending money to the government.
 When someone loans someone money, the person in debt pays the loaner a certain interest rate.
 In the same way, the government will pay you some money for the loan.
 Now you will receive returns on the amount you have invested or put in to buy the bond.
-The interests will increase your gain, and as time passes, you will receive more interest.
+The interest will increase your gain, and as time passes, you will receive more interest.